 - They are filter-feeders and their beaks and tongues separate food from the mud and stilt.

-- Their food supply (especially the blue-green algae and red algae) have carotenoids that give them the pink or reddish color.
+- Their food supply (especially the blue-green algae and red algae) has carotenoids that give them the pink or reddish color.

 - In captivity, flamingos are fed with a commercial diet rich in carotenoids to preserve their bright coloration.